elchris/easysql/README.md

 * Optimal management of PDO Connections and Prepared Statements across an execution context
    * Reusable connections are managed via a shared "Execution Context", allowing you to use and reuse as many "Model" Class instances as convenient without constantly opening-up and tearing-down connections.
-   * Each connection keeps track of "Prepared Statements" tied to each "Query String"
+   * Each connection keeps track of "Prepared Statements" tied to each new "Query String" it sees.
+Should the same query be invoked via another method or class later within an Execution Context, the previously-generated Prepared Statement tied to that query will be reused.
 * Transparent dispatching of queries to Master or Slave connection
 * Strongly-typed INSERT Inputs and SELECT Outputs using Entity Beans